The Best Views of Osaka on Osaka Metro: Osaka at Night

 [Closed] Vary depending on the store

-[Access] About 4 mins walk from Exit 3 at Ebisucho Station.
+[Access] About 4 mins walk from Ebisucho Station Exit No. 3 on teh Sakaisuji Line

-About 6 mins walk from Exit 5 at Dobutsuen-mae Station.
+About 6 mins walk from Dobutsuen-mae Station Exit No. 5 on the Midosuji and Sakaisuji Lines

 [Access] About 7 mins walk from Exit 1 at Trade Center-mae Station.